serialized-io/docs.serialized.io/apis/projections/event-handlers.md

 ### **clearref**

-Clears the reference for the projection, removing it from the searchable index.
+Clears the reference for the projection, removing the ability to filter.

 | Argument | Evaluated Type | Required |
 | :--- | :--- | :--- |